Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - supress: OperationsAPIImplementation
     from: deploymentStacks.json
     reason: This comes from resources.json
-  - supress: OperationsAPIImplementation
-    from: dataBoundaries.json
-    reason: This comes from resources.json
   - suppress: PathForPutOperation
     from: policyDefinitions.json
     reason: Policy definitions can be created at management group or subscriptions